How to Acid Wash Your Pool—In Eight Easy Steps

 5. Start the Acid Wash

 This is when it gets real.
 Remember, pour carefully!
 Starting at the deep end near the drain, use a garden hose without the nozzle to wet down the surface before you add some of the acid mixture to it.
-Everytime you pour the acid, you want it to hit a wet surface.
+Every time you pour the acid, you want it to hit a wet surface.
 That’s one of the reasons why it’s best to work in smaller sections throughout this process.
+The acid wash process is effective for various surfaces in and around the pool, including decks and patios.

 That friend I mentioned you’ll want helping you?
 This is when they really come in handy.
 You want to pour the acid in a circular pattern, and have the friend behind you use the acid brush to scrub the mixture into the surface of the plaster.
 After letting the mixture sit for 30 seconds to a full minute, depending on how much you want the acid to work, attach the spray nozzle to the hose and rinse the area down.
 Then, add a few pounds of soda ash to neutralize the area.
 Then, rinse it off.
-Continue this process across the floor of the pool.
+Continue this process across the floor of the pool, ensuring the pool's surface is thoroughly cleaned and protected.

 6. Stay Safe Throughout the Process

 As you work, there will be a basin of water that collects in your pool, which will include the byproduct of muriatic acid.
-But because of the soda ash you applied, this water should be neutralized.
-It’s important to add soda ash to this water as you go, just to be sure that it won’t lead to any accidents during the process.
-Two pounds of soda ash per 1 gallon of acid should be suffiicient for the job, but be sure to check with your manufacturer’s instructions.
+But because of the soda ash you applied, this solution should be neutralized.
+It’s important to add soda ash to this solution as you go, just to be sure that it won’t lead to any accidents during the process.
+Two pounds of soda ash per 1 gallon of acid should be sufficient for the job, but be sure to check with your manufacturer’s instructions.
+Alternatively, baking soda can also be used as a neutralizing agent to ensure the solution is safe and to prevent damage to the pool surface.

 7. Done?
 Dispose of the Acid Mixture Safely

 When you do pump out the rest of your water, you might notice some trouble spots, such as dirty patches of plaster.
+These areas may be due to staining from mineral deposits, algae, or chemical reactions.
 Simply repeat the acid wash process on these targeted spots with an extra-diluted acid mixture, so that it’s not as strong as the first mixture you used.
-Then, add soda ash and rinse the area again.
+Then, add soda ash and rinse the area again to neutralize any acid residue.
 Once all trouble spots are sorted out, make sure the water is again sufficiently neutralized and use your submersible pump to drain it out of the pool.

 Next, rinse the entire pool down again.
 We’re about to fill it back up for swimming, and we don’t want any residual acid in the pool.
-Remember, if it’s not properly rinsed, it will continue to corrode your pool walls and floor, which will lead to irreversible water.
+Ensure all acid residue is thoroughly removed, as any remaining can continue to corrode your pool walls and floor, leading to irreversible damage.
 After this final and complete rinse, drain the water using your submersible pump.

 8. Finish the Job

 That’s it!
 Now you can refill your pool using those two garden hoses, ideally with clip-on filter nozzles to prevent metal stains.
+As you refill, monitor the water level to ensure it reaches the proper height for safe and effective pool operation.
 Make sure to rebalance your chemicals before you jump in.
 You’re done!

 Want to keep your pool looking fresher, longer?
 Everything that happens in your pool relies on your pump.
 Stay in top shape with the ultra-powerful Black & Decker 3 HP Variable-Speed Pump.
 It includes a warranty, qualifies for utility rebates, and pays itself off in up to 80% energy costs saved in all stages of operation.